 The Logger acts as a WiFi Access Point so simply scan for the SSID (ZX10R by default) from your phone/tablet/laptop and connect to it (you can set a different SSID and a password in the Settings tab).
-Then point your web browser at it (any URL as the Logger grabs the DNS; but if you want to be formal use http://10.10.10.10).
+Then point your web browser at it (http://22.214.171.124).
 You should then get the Logger's home page displayed.

 To download logfiles in native or exported form, simply click on the logfile name (000289.CSV) or for the compact form click 'Export'.
 You can guess what the 'DEL' button does :-)

 I'll be making the whole thing freely available so that anyone with modest soldering skills can construct one and I'll be putting the software for it up on Github.